MELVIN N.A. AVANZADO

 Mel is actively involved in various bar associations and activities as well as the Asian-American and Filipino-American community.
 Mel served as the President of the Asian/Pacific Bar of California, one of the oldest statewide Asian-American bar associations.
 Mel was a long time member of the Board of Governors of the Philippine American Bar Association (PABA) and was President and CEO of the PABA Foundation, the non-profit arm of PABA.
 Mel testified at the August 25, 2010 confirmation hearing of the then-nominee for Chief Justice of California, the Honorable Tani Cantil-Sakauye, before the Commission on Judicial Appointments.
 In 2008, Mel received the Advocate Leader of the Year from the Filipino American Service Group, Inc., a leading service organization of the Filipino-American community in Los Angeles.

+Mel served as General Counsel of the UCLA Alumni Association from 2018 through 2020.
 Mel served on the Judicial Appointments Committee of the Los Angeles County Bar Association from 2011 through 2017, after being a long-time member of the Los Angeles County Bar Association’s Diversity Committee.
 Mel served on the board of directors of the Asian Business Association until the end of 2017 and currently is a member of the executive committee of the Apl.de.Ap Foundation International.
 Mel was a member of the 2010 NAPABA national convention host committee and a Lawyer Representative to the Ninth Circuit Judicial Conference from 2004 through 2008.
 Mel is recognized as a Super Lawyer in Entertainment & Sports, Intellectual Property Litigation and Business Litigation.

 Mel graduated cum laude from the University of Notre Dame Law School in 1988.
 Mel received his bachelor of science degree in microbiology from the University of California, Los Angeles in 1984.
-Mel is admitted to practice in all courts of the State of California, the United States Supreme Court and the United States District Court for the Central, Eastern, Northern and Southern Districts of California and the District of Arizona.
+Mel is admitted to practice in all courts of the State of California, the United States Supreme Court and the United States District Court for the Central, Eastern, Northern and Southern Districts of California and the District of Colorado.
 Mel is "AV" rated by his peers.